 If you’re a monthly schedule depositor and accumulate a $100,000 liability or more on any day during a calendar month, your deposit schedule changes on the next day to semiweekly for the remainder of the year and for the following year.
 For more information, see the $100,000 Next-Day Deposit Rule in section 11 of Pub.
 15.

-Disclaimer – Any accounting, business, or tax advice contained in this communication, including attachments and enclosures, is not intended as a thorough, in-depth analysis of specific issues, nor a substitute for a formal opinion, nor is it sufficient to avoid tax-related penalties.
+Disclaimer – Any accounting, business or tax advice contained in this communication, including attachments and enclosures, is not intended as a thorough, in-depth analysis of specific issues.
+This article is also not a substitute for a formal opinion, nor is it sufficient to avoid tax-related penalties.